 The Knit Picks Try It set includes one set of metal and wooden circular knitting needles with cables to try.
 Honestly, it's a small price to pay to find out what would work best for you before you buy big.

 Interchangeables are a bit more costly to purchase as a complete set, but they are worth the investment once you find one you love.

 You can also use them for flat knitting, which is an added plus.
 Using circular knitting needles for flat projects, you never have to worry about dropping or losing a needle.
 If you’ve ever misplaced your TV remote, you know what I’m talking about.

 Straight knitting needles are your classic knitting needle.
 Made for flat knitting, these single point needles come in pairs.
 They also range in length from 7 inches to 14 inches.
 The shorter lengths are a great size for teaching kids to knit.

 Available in most materials you can think of, this allows for more flexibility on cost.
 Just keep in mind how hard of a knitter you are as some materials can scratch or break.

 Cable Knitting Needles

-We hope you've found this guide to knitting needle types, materials, and their uses to be helpful.
-When all is said and done, we know you'll choose the knitting needle that works best for you.
+I hope you've found this guide to knitting needle types, materials, and their uses to be helpful.
+When all is said and done, choose the knitting needle that works best for you.

-If you enjoyed this post, please be sure to drop us a line below.
-We'd love to hear from you!
+If you enjoyed this post, please be sure to leave a note.
+I'd love to hear from you!